-Just like we all need a regular supply of oxygen to survive, businesses require a steady supply of funds to survive and grow.
+Just as humans need a regular supply of oxygen to survive, businesses require a steady flow of funds to operate and expand.
+One common and reliable method used today is bill discounting in financial services, which helps businesses unlock working capital tied up in unpaid invoices.
 Once a business is in running mode, it incurs certain production and distribution expenses.
 Forced by market considerations and to boost sales and build brand loyalty, most sellers offer their products and services to buyers on credit.

 Until the seller receives payment against this product, the funds are blocked.
 While the payment is awaited, the business has to continue operating.
 It needs money to pay employees’ salaries, procure raw materials, and other day-to-day expenses.
 So, there is a requirement for funds to meet such operating expenses.